jupyterlite/jupyterlite/docs/migration.md

 shared memory (via `SharedArrayBuffer`) to make accessing files more robust and resilient, and avoid caching issues.

-If the COOP and COEP headers, JupyterLite uses shared memory via `SharedArrayBuffer` to enable file access.
+If the COOP and COEP headers are set, JupyterLite uses shared memory via `SharedArrayBuffer` to enable file access.
 Otherwise, it defaults to using the Service Worker, like before.

-See the [documentation on accessing files](./howto/content/files.md) for more information.
+See the [documentation on accessing files](./howto/content/python.md) for more information.

 ### API changes